 Performance at the moment of need is vital.
 Creating an experience to deliver at the moment of need helps people behave and act differently for the right reasons.

 The experience of learning is just as important as the content.
 When Navy divers learned one skill in a dry setting and another in a wet setting, their ability to recall and transfer knowledge differed greatly depending on the environment they learned in.
-So, be sure to include role- and context-specific content like scenarios, situational learning, and hands-on activities.
+So, be sure to include role- and context-specific content like scenarios, situational learning, and hands-on activities to improve organizational performance.

 Leadership matters.
 By empowering leadership behaviors at all levels of the organization, individuals can define a reality aligned with the organization’s desired state.